 Men being treated with TMZ should be advised not to father a child for at least 3 months after receiving the last dose and to seek advice on cryoconservation of sperm prior to treatment (see section 4.6).

+Excipients with known effect

 Sodium

 This medicinal product contains 55.2 mg sodium per vial, equivalent to 2.8 % of the WHO recommended maximum daily intake of 2 g sodium for an adult.
 This should be taken into consideration by patients on a controlled sodium diet.

+Polysorbate 80

+This medicinal product contains 3 mg of polysorbate 80 in each ml of reconstituted solution.
+Polysorbates may cause allergic reactions.
+Polysorbates can have cardiovascular effect (hypotension/cardiac depression).
+To minimise the risk of cardiovascular effects consider lowering the rate of infusion.
+Potential of polysorbate for QT prolongation and torsades de pointes must be considered when used concomitantly with medicines that prolong the QT/QTc interval or for patients with congenital syndrome.

 4.5 Interaction with other medicinal products and other forms of interaction